 The wonderful lighting shown here very nearly didn’t happen.
 The staircase was cast and in-situ before our clients commissioned us.
 We were lucky with the building team.
-We found the perfect lighting solution and with the co-operation and persistence of the building team – one of whom spent days core-drilling the structure for fittings and cable access – we achieved this stunning end result.
+We found the ideal lighting solution and with the co-operation and persistence of the building team – one of whom spent days core-drilling the structure for fittings and cable access – we achieved this stunning end result.

 Consider the practicalities of staircase lighting as well as the “wow” factor

 These narrow stairs have been given a dramatic but discrete treatment.
-A golden linear LED fitting under each tread warms the oak, and provides excellent no glare lighting.
+A golden linear LED fitting under each tread warms the oak and provides excellent no glare lighting.

 The design and construction of the stair detailing was quite complex; fittings had to be invisible from any angle, yet easily removable for maintenance if required.
 We liaised closely with the staircase providers to define exactly how the risers, nosing and cable access were constructed.
 The end result has worked perfectly and transforms what could be a plain corner of a games room into a welcoming, visual link between the main entertaining space and the mezzanine above.
-Again the key to delivering this level of finish is integrating the lighting design into the wider build plans at an early stage.
+The key to delivering this level of finish is integrating the lighting design into the wider build plans at an early stage.

-Think about lighting from a different angle
+Think about lighting your stairs from a different angle

 The stairs are the ‘spine’ of this house, connecting two main areas together.
 The massive oak balustrades have been offset with a line of light on the underside of the stairs.

-Two very different apporaches to lighting a spiral staircase.
+Two very different approaches to lighting a spiral staircase.
 The stone staircase features a narrow LED accent light shining across the treads.
 The narrowness of the fitting makes it easier to install cleanly into the curved wall.

 The custom 36 drop chandelier falls four storeys through a beautiful modern spiral staircase by Bisca.